 Frequently Asked Questions About Belgium Food

-A. Again, Belgium local food comprises of sweet and savory waffles, fries, and various kinds of cheese.
-Mussels and beefs are also savoured in local food dishes.
+Again, Belgium's local food comprises sweet and savory waffles, fries, and various kinds of cheese.
+Mussels and beef are also savoured in local food dishes.

-A. Speculaas have usually been tagged as the national cookies of Belgian.
+Speculaas have usually been tagged as the national cookies of Belgian.
 It is basically a thin, crunchy, caramel-filled cookie usually served with coffee.
-These cookies have a hint of spice and are one of the favorites amidst locals.
+These cookies have a hint of spice and are one of the favorites among locals.

-A. Sirop de Liege is a jelly or jam-like sweet that is usually eaten with bread, baguettes or is paired with cheese for lunch.
+Sirop de Liege is a jelly or jam-like sweet that is usually eaten with bread, baguettes, or is paired with cheese for lunch.

 Looking To Book An International Holiday?